oracle-livelabs/database/sharding/raft23ai/topology/topology.md

 ### Objectives
 In this lab, you will:
-* Explore RAFT Replication environment.
+* Explore Raft Replication environment.
 * Testing the use-cases

 ### Prerequisites